Jovaan-Whitton/Network-Traffic-Analysis-Threat-Detection/README.md

 # Intro to Network Traffic Analysis – Hack The Box
+Hands-on lab from Hackthebox focusing on PCAP analysis using TCPDump and Wireshark

 ## 🔍 Project Overview
 This hands-on lab focused on analyzing captured network traffic (PCAP files) to detect suspicious behavior using tools like **Wireshark** and **TCPdump**.